mikaeldui/united-kingdom-cefas-dotnet-client/README.md

 ## Data Portal
 API for handling the complete dataset and data life-cycle through the Cefas Data Portal.

 Namespace: `UnitedKingdom.Cefas.DataPortal`.
-Main clsas: `DataPortalClient`.
+Main class: `DataPortalClient`.

 ## Environment
 An Environmental Data Retrieval (EDR) API provides a family of lightweight interfaces to access Environmental Data resources, as per the standard defined by the Open Geospatial Consortium.